 All the Company-AAG Shareholders--You want to know our opinion of the real story behind the management team running Alaska Airlines and Horizon Air?
-We urge and encourage you all to closely examine the full record.
+We urge and encourage you all to closely examine the full record as contained in the archives of all ten shareholder proposals published on www.votepal.com.